Dental Care Tailored to You

 Dentures

-Dentures are tailored to you, ensuring a stable fit allowing for fantastic function.
+Dentures are tailored specifically to you, ensuring a stable fit and allowing for excellent function.

-These hard-wearing dentures are made out of a combination of acrylic resin and metal that are perfectly designed to fit your mouth.
-Dentures are commonly referred to as false teeth, as well as enabling you to eat, speak and function more effectively, they also improve your appearance and confidence.
+These hard-wearing dentures are made from of a combination of acrylic resin and metal and are custom- designed to fit your mouth.
+Commonly referred to as false teeth, they help restore your ability to eat and speak effectively, while also improving function.
+Dentures can also enhance your appearance and boost your confidence.

 No matter how many teeth need replacing, at The Rectory Clinic we have options for partial, complete, and implant-retained dentures.